Our expert in braces and dental trainers

 Defining the shape of the dental arch

-Newly formed habits help to define the shape of the dental arch, widening the closed spaces and leaving the necessary place for the correct development of the teeth.
+Newly formed habits help to define the shape of the dental arch, widening the closed spaces and leaving the necessary space for the correct development of the teeth.

-After the jaw has been enlarged, the teeth begin to be aligned in their natural position, thus outlining a straight, healthy smile.
-However, to achieve these results, the dental trainer needs to be worn every night and in the daytime for at least 2 hours.
+After the jaw has been enlarged, the teeth begin to be aligned in their natural position, thus forming an aligned and healthy smile.
+To achieve these results, however, the dental trainer needs to be worn for the duration of the whole night and daily, for at least two hours.

-At the end of the treatment, the pediatrician will determine which are the next steps to maintain the results already obtained.
+At the end of the treatment, the dentist will determine the next steps to maintain the results already obtained.

-- Reduces the risk of cavities (crowded teeth are harder to be cleaned)
+- Reduces the risk of cavities (crowded teeth are harder to sanitize)